vamsi1609/Koopman-Spectral-analysis/README.md

 # Koopman-Spectral-analysis
-Koopman Spectral analysis is an emerging non linear data analysis algorithm which is used in many areas like time series, NLP etc.
+Koopman Spectral analysis is an emerging non linear data analysis algorithm which is used for Sequence modeling.